donejs/donejs/docs/guides/place-my-order.md

 DoneJS application [routes](https://canjs.com/doc/can-route.html) map URL strings (like /user/1) to properties in our application state.
 In other words, our routes will just be a representation of the application state.

-To learn more about routing visit the CanJS guide on [Application State and Routing](https://canjs.com/guides/AppStateAndRouting.html).
+To learn more about routing visit the [CanJS routing guide](https://canjs.com/doc/guides/routing.html).

 To add our routes, change `src/app.js` to: